Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/resizable/resizable.md

 ---
 Title: '.resizable()'
-Description: 'Sets the mode that an image in a View resizes itself to, to fit the surrounding space of its parent container.'
+Description: 'Sets the mode that an image in a View resizes itself to so it fits the surrounding space of its parent container.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'